nathan-barry/nathan.rs/content/notes/math/probability.md

 Lets say we are betting on a horse race.
 There are 14 horses.
 A trifecta bet consists of selecting the first three finishers in order (1st, 2nd, and 3rd).

 14 can get 1st, but the winning horse cannot also finish 2nd, so only the 13 remaining horses can get 2nd.
-Similarly, only 12 horses can be selected for 3rd.{{%sidenote%}}Permutations are similar to combinations, but since order matters (while it doesn't in combinations), the amount of different possible outcomes are much higher.{{%/sidenote%}}
+Similarly, only 12 horses can be selected for 3rd (Permutations are similar to combinations, but since order matters (while it doesn't in combinations), the amount of different possible outcomes are much higher).

 $$14\cdot13\cdot12=2184$$